 Step 2: Pick the Best Time and Place.
 When selecting the time and place for your termination meeting, remember the advice of the last Crusader in Indiana Jones and the Last Crusade: "Choose wisely."
-As best you can, choose a time and place that will ease the employee's discomfort and reduce the likelihood of exposing her to embarrassment or humiliation with her coworkers.
+As best as you can, choose a time and place that will ease the employee's discomfort and reduce the likelihood of exposing him to embarrassment or humiliation with coworkers.
 Think about it this way: If you were the one being fired, where and how would you want it done?

 Show the same type of consideration for your employee.
-Be discrete.
-Do it out of the sight lines and earshot of her coworkers.
-The end of the day when other employees aren't likely to be around or the beginning of the day before the employee goes to her work station or joins her colleagues on the production line are the best times.
-And if the employee needs to take her pictures off the wall or clean out her desk or locker, offer to let her come back after hours when she won't have to face her former coworkers and answer their nosy questions.
+Be discreet.
+Do it out of the sight lines and earshot of his coworkers.
+The end of the day when other employees aren't likely to be around or the beginning of the day before the employee arrives at his work station or joins colleagues on the production line are the best times.
+And if the employee needs to take his pictures off the wall or clean out his desk or locker, offer to let him come back after hours when he won't have to face former coworkers and answer nosy questions.